Container Scanning

 To enable container scanning in your pipeline, you need the following:

-• GitLab Runner with the docker or kubernetes executor on Linux/amd64.
+GitLab Runner with the

-• Docker 18.09.03 or later installed on the same computer as the runner.
-If you're using the shared runners on GitLab.com, then this is already the case.
+or later installed on the same computer as the runner.
+If you're using the instance runners on GitLab.com, then this is already the case. - An image matching the supported distributions.

-• Build and push the Docker image to your project's container registry.
+- Build and push the Docker image to your project's container registry.

-• If you're using a third-party container registry, you might need to provide authentication credentials through the CS_REGISTRY_USER and CS_REGISTRY_PASSWORD configuration variables.
+configuration variables.
 For more details on how to use these variables, see authenticate to a remote registry.

 Configuration

-To enable container scanning, add the Container-Scanning.gitlab-ci.yml template to your .gitlab-ci.yml file:
+To enable container scanning, add the

 include:

-- template: Security/Container-Scanning.gitlab-ci.yml
+- template: Jobs/Container-Scanning.gitlab-ci.yml

 The included template:

-• Pulls the built Docker image from your project's container registry (see prerequisites) and scans it for possible vulnerabilities.
+job in your CI/CD pipeline. - Pulls the built Docker image from your project's container registry (see prerequisites) and scans it for possible vulnerabilities.

-The following is a sample .gitlab-ci.yml that builds your Docker image, pushes it to the container registry, and scans the image:
+that builds your Docker image, pushes it to the container

 include: